aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 A total of N=77 *Turdus* thrush species (approximately ~89% of all known true thrush species) were sampled for plumage spectral reflectance using prepared bird skin specimens at the American Museum of Natural History in New York City and the Field Museum in Chicago.
-Reflectance measurements spanning 300-700nm were taken in triplicate from the belly, breast, throat, crown and mantle plumage patches [@andersson2006] of each individual.
+Reflectance measurements spanning 300-700nm were taken in triplicate from the belly, breast, throat, crown, and mantle plumage patches [@andersson2006] of each individual.
 N=3 male and N=3 female individuals were measured for most species
 (exceptions: *T. lawrencii*, N=2 males and N=2 females; *T. swalesi*, N=1 male and N=1 female).
 Reflectance spectra were measured using a 400 μm fiber